 Care & Treatment

-The first step in managing heart failure is to identify and treat its cause or causes.
+The first step in managing heart failure is to find and treat its cause or causes.

 Medications for Treating Heart Failure